NicolasHug/Surprise/doc/source/getting_started.rst

 Load a custom dataset
 ---------------------

-You can of course use a custom dataset. `RecSys
+You can of course use a custom dataset. `Surprise
-<https://nicolashug.github.io/RecSys/>`_ offers two ways of loading a custom
+<https://nicolashug.github.io/Surprise/>`_ offers two ways of loading a custom
 dataset:

-- you can either specify a single file with all the ratings and use the :meth:`split ()<recsys.dataset.DatasetAutoFolds.split>` method to perform cross-validation ;
+- you can either specify a single file with all the ratings and use the :meth:`split ()<surprise.dataset.DatasetAutoFolds.split>` method to perform cross-validation ;
 - or if your dataset is already split into predefined folds, you can specify a list of files for training and testing.

-Either way, you will need to define a :class:`Reader <recsys.dataset.Reader>` object for `RecSys <https://nicolashug.github.io/RecSys/>`_ to be able to parse the file(s).
+Either way, you will need to define a :class:`Reader <surprise.dataset.Reader>` object for `Surprise <https://nicolashug.github.io/Surprise/>`_ to be able to parse the file(s).

 We'll see how to handle both cases with the `movielens-100k dataset
 <http://grouplens.org/datasets/movielens/>`_.
 Of course this is a built-in